tarsa129/mkdd-text-maker/README.md

 You have the option to save as a .png (for dolphin texture hacks) or a .bti (for editing the .iso itself)

 # Special Thanks
-Thanks to Cherry for makign the prefix images
+Thanks to Cherry for making the prefix images and the Japanese characters.